spikeburton/wod-slackbot/README.md

+# WOD Bot
-# A simple Slackbot used to generate a random word of the day
+A simple chat bot built using Slack API.
+WOD Bot can provide the word of the day, courtesy of [Merriam-Webster](https://www.merriam-webster.com/word-of-the-day).
+## Demo
+Go [here](https://youtu.be/FCLnuBPjb4s) to watch a short 2 minute video demonstration of me walking through deploying the bot and invoking it in a Slack channel.
 ## Setup
 First run `bundle` from the root directory to install dependencies.
 Place your `SLACK_API_TOKEN` in a new file named `config/.token`.
 ### Requirements